GPflow/GPflow/README.md

 For non-Gaussian likelohoods, GPflow has a model that can jointly sample over the function values and the covariance parameters: `GPflow.gpmc.GPMC`.
 There's also a sparse equivalent in `GPflow.sgpmc.SGPMC`, based on a recent paper [1].
 This [notebook](https://github.com/GPflow/GPflow/blob/master/notebooks/Sparse%20mcmc%20demo.ipynb) introduces the interface.

 #### Variational inference
 It's often sufficient to approximate the function values as a Gaussian, for which we follow [2] in `GPflow.vgp.VGP`.
-In addition, there is a sparse version based on [4] in `GPflow.svgp.SVGP`.
+In addition, there is a sparse version based on [3] in `GPflow.svgp.SVGP`.
+In the Gaussian likelihood case some of the optimization may be done analytically as discussed in [4] and implemented in `GPflow.sgpr.SGPR` .
 All of the sparse methods in GPflow are solidified in [5].

 ### References